ros2/design/articles/115_topic_and_service_name_mapping.md

 ## Concerns/Alternatives

 This section lists concerns about the proposed design and alternatives that were considered.

+### Alternative Name Rules and Concerns About Name Rules

+There were some suggested but then rejected alternatives to the rules for topic and service names.

+#### More Versatile Private Namespace Substitution Character

+Currently the `~` private namespace substitution character may only be a the the beginning of the name, but it was also suggested that it could be placed anywhere within the name and could be substituted in place.

+This was rejected because it was complicated to explain and did not behave the same as the `~` when used in filesystem paths on Unix machines.
+Also, it was difficult to justify its existence because all suggested use cases were quite contrived.
+It also behaved differently from how it worked in ROS 1, which was yet another negative for this alternative.

+#### Alternative Substitution Syntax

+There were some alternative syntaxes proposed for substitutions in the names before the plain balanced curly braces syntax (`{}`) was selected:

+- `%{sub}`
+- `${sub}`
+- `$sub`

+The most serious alternatives considered were the "bash-like" syntax of `${sub}` and `$sub`.
+The `$sub` style syntax has the downside of being difficult to process and impossible express some kinds of concatenation.
+The `${sub}` was a strong candidate, but ultimately was rejected because it would collide with use in shell scripts.
+For example, you can imagine a shell script that runs a node and remaps a topic name would contain these substitutions, but they would need to be escaped to prevent bash itself from trying to expand them.
+The `{}` syntax avoids this problem but is also easy to parse.

+The `{}` syntax will collide with Python String substitution, but since that is an explicit action (unlike shell substitution which will implicitly always occur) it's less of an issue.

+#### Concerns About Substitutions

+This document does not prescribe what substitutions should be supported by implementations.
+This was done to avoid blocking progress on this document on the need to agree on the set of required substitutions.
+However, this is just delaying the issue.
+For the substitutions to be useful, then all implementations that process topic and service names need to support them.

+This compromise was made so that when more work is done on substitutions, it would hopefully not require changes to the name syntax, but instead revolve around what substitutions to support and whether or not they are optional to support.

 ### Alternative ROS to DDS Mapping